ReciHub/FunnyAlgorithms/0-1 Knapsack Problem/Readme.md

 [2] Dantzig, Tobias.
 Numbers: The Language of Science, 1930

-See more about Knapsack Problem: https://en.wikipedia.org/wiki/Knapsack_problem
+See more about the Knapsack Problem: https://en.wikipedia.org/wiki/Knapsack_problem